History of Rusty and Iris

 Rusty and Iris hatched three eggs in 2013 and the owlets were named Pandora, Patrick and Patience.
 They were released to the wild and tracked using telemetry in the fall of 2013.

-In 2014 they hatched Ruby and Rupert, who now work as educational ambassadors for the International Owl Center.
+In 2014 they hatched Ruby and Rupert.
+Ruby works as educational ambassadors for the International Owl Center and Rupert was eventually transferred to another facility.

 In 2015 and 2016 we removed Rusty and Iris' eggs so they did not produce young.

 In 2017 Rusty and Iris hatched Sheldon and Sequoia.
-They will most likely eventually be placed at other facilities after they develop their adult vocalizations.
+They were placed at an other facility after they developed their adult vocalizations.

 Iris was admitted to the Raptor Education Group as an adult with a puncture to her right eye around 2006.
 Her injury distorted her pupil and left scar tissue on her cornea, making it unlikely she can see out of her right eye well enough to survive well in the wild.